Soha-025/Random-Quote-Generator/README.md

-# Random-Quote-Generator

-# 📜 Category Quote Generator
+# 📜 Random Quote Generator

 A simple, aesthetic and interactive web application that displays random quotes based on the category selected by the user.
 Built using **HTML**, **CSS**, and **JavaScript**.